Ditectrev/DP-203/README.md

 ![Question 127](images/question127.jpg)

-- [ ] Box 1: Sliding.
-Box 2: Hopping.
-Box 3: Hopping.
+- [ ] Segent the data stream into distinct time segments that repeat but do not overlap: Sliding.
+Segent the data stream into distinct time segments that repeat and can overlap: Hopping.
+Segment the data stream to produce an output only when an event occurs: Hopping.
-- [x] Box 1: Tumbling.
-Box 2: Hopping.
-Box 3: Sliding.
+- [x] Segent the data stream into distinct time segments that repeat but do not overlap: Tumbling.Segent the data stream into distinct time segments that repeat and can overlap: Hopping.
+Segment the data stream to produce an output only when an event occurs: Sliding.
-- [ ] Box 1: Sliding.
-Box 2: Sliding.
-Box 3: Tumbling.
+- [ ] Segent the data stream into distinct time segments that repeat but do not overlap: Sliding.
+Segent the data stream into distinct time segments that repeat and can overlap: Sliding.
+Segment the data stream to produce an output only when an event occurs: Tumbling.
-- [ ] Box 1: Sliding.
-Box 2: Tumbling.
-Box 3: Tumbling.
+- [ ] Segent the data stream into distinct time segments that repeat but do not overlap: Sliding.
+Segent the data stream into distinct time segments that repeat and can overlap: Tumbling.
+Segment the data stream to produce an output only when an event occurs: Tumbling.

 ### You need to create an Azure Data Factory pipeline to process data for the following three departments at your company: Ecommerce, retail, and wholesale.
 The solution must ensure that data can also be processed for the entire company.
 How should you complete the Data Factory data flow script?